LSEG Extension for Visual Studio Code

 Samples provide templates of code for key analytics functionality.
 To use samples:

-- Expand the sections to browse through the available samples.
+- Once a compatible version of the SDK is installed in your Python environment, expand the sections to browse through the available samples.

-- Open a sample as a python file or notebook.
+- Open a sample as a Python script or a Jupyter Notebook.

 - Modify it to tailor it to the task you're working on.